adibaba/adibaba/README.md

 From 2015 to 2017, I took a break from coding and focused on **requirements analysis** for a mobile app in the apprenticeship in the field of mechanical engineering.
 There is no code repository, but this field of work is highly relevant for customer projects and their individual requirements.
-There is a presentation regarding [media competeny (web)](https://adibaba.github.io/MLS/Workshop-1/Praesentation) for trainers in mechanical engineering and a [presentation of the mobile application (PDF)](https://cs.uni-paderborn.de/fileadmin-eim/informatik/fg/ddi/Forschung/Projekte/MLS/MLS-Anwenderworkshop-2017.pdf).
+There is a presentation regarding [media competeny (web)](https://adibaba.github.io/MLS/Workshop-1/Praesentation) for trainers in mechanical engineering and a [presentation of the mobile application (PDF)](https://cs.uni-paderborn.de/fileadmin-eim/informatik/fg/ddi/Forschung/Projekte/MLS/MLS-Anwenderworkshop-2017.pdf), both in German.
 You can also have a look at the *Mobile Learning in Smart Factories* [MLS project (web)](https://cs.uni-paderborn.de/ddi/forschungsprojekte/abgeschlossene-projekte/mls) at the Computer Education Group at Paderborn University.

 In 2014, I worked as a project engineer at RapidMiner.